lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 }
 ```

-The typing indicator will be on the bottom of the message table view.
+The typing indicator is at the bottom of the message table view.

 ![Typing Indicator](img/008_Screenshot.png)